MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/more-options-with-data-set.md

 ---

 # Explore more options with your data set
 Your search topics usually gather more data than you want to analyze at a given moment.
-When narrowing the data for the most relevant posts in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)], data sets are often key to an accurate and detailed analysis. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set a baseline for your analysis with a data set](use-filters.md#data_set)
+When narrowing the data for the most relevant posts in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)], [data sets](use-filters.md#data_set) are often key to an accurate and detailed analysis.

  In some areas of [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], you can copy a given data set over to a different area to save time.
 For example, you can have a stream in **Social Center** that shows an overwhelming amount of posts.
 You decide to analyze those posts in the **Analytics** area to drill down into the information using the filtering functionality.
 You find a set of important posts and choose to get informed of any similar new posts.
 By passing your data set over to the **Message Center**, you can create an alert with a single click.